flox/floxdocs/docs/concepts/flox-vs-containers.md

 Containers are everywhere these days.
-They're the de-facto deployment method in the industry, and they're often used for local development as well to ensure that every developer gets the same environment.
+They're the de-facto deployment method in the industry, and they're often used for local development as well as to ensure that every developer gets the same environment.

 Flox gives you these same benefits without many of the papercuts,